 There is no cure for alopecia areata.
 Hair often re-grows on its own.
 Treatment, however, can help the hair re-grow more quickly.
 One or more treatments help the hair re-grow more quickly.
 Treatments include the use of corticosteroids, which suppress the immune system, Minoxidil, which allows hair to re-grow, Anthralin, which alters the skin’s immune function, and Diphencyprone (CPCP), which causes a small allergic reaction to trick the immune system.

 Telogen effluvium is a form of nonscarring (temporary) hair loss characterized by diffused hair shedding.
 This type of hair loss often occurs noticed suddenly after an individual has experienced stress.
 Physical stress, or illness, can cause this type of hair loss, as can emotional stress.

-No treatment is needed as generally, recovery is spontaneous and occurs within 6 months.
+No treatment is needed.
+Generally, recovery is spontaneous and occurs within six months.
 Remember that the hairs fall out when a new hair growing beneath it pushes it out.
 Thus with this type of hair loss, hair falling out is a sign of hair regrowth.
-As the new hair first comes up through the scalp and pushes out the dead hair a fine fringe of new hair is often evident along the forehead hairline.
+As the new hair first comes up through the scalp and pushes out the dead hair, a fine fringe of new hair is often evident along the forehead hairline.
 To help hair regrowth, the following supplements are recommended: